How do you say “hello” in German? There are many options, from a simple hallo to a friendly alles klar to a regional “hello” like servus or na.

 Servus is Latin for “servant”, and its use as a greeting comes from a Latin phrase meaning “at your service”.

-Like Grüß Gott, servus is only used in Bavaria and Austria.
+Like Grüß Gott, servus is mainly used in Bavaria and Austria.
 It can also be used to say goodbye

 8. Moin! – “Hi!”